Drishyam (film series)

-Drishyam is an Indian Malayalam language crime thriller film series, written and directed by Jeethu Joseph, produced by Antony Perumbavoor under Aashirvad Cinemas.
+Drishyam is an Indian Malayalam-language crime thriller film series, written and directed by Jeethu Joseph, produced by Antony Perumbavoor under Aashirvad Cinemas.
 It stars Mohanlal, Meena, Ansiba Hassan and Esther Anil as Georgekutty, Rani George, Anju George and Anu George.
 The film series follows the struggle of Georgekutty and his family who are considered as the main suspects when Varun Prabhakar, the son of the inspector-general of police, goes missing.

+It has been remade in several regional languages including Tamil, Telugu, Hindi, and Kannada, as well as internationally in Sinhalese, Chinese, and Indonesian.

 The first installment to the film series, Drishyam, released on 19 December 2013, met with widespread critical acclaim and was a major box office success as the highest-grossing Malayalam film at that time.

-Jeethu had given no thought to a sequel to the movie until the producer suggested it.
-Later, he started to write the screenplay to the sequel of the film.
-The film, Drishyam 2, was shot completely in the COVID-19 pandemic and was released through Amazon Prime Video on 19 February 2021.
-The sequel was critically acclaimed, being known as 'one of the best ever sequels in Indian cinema'.
+The sequel Drishyam 2, shot completely in the COVID-19 pandemic, was released through Amazon Prime Video on 19 February 2021.
+Drishyam 2 was critically acclaimed, being known as 'one of the best ever sequels in Indian cinema'.

+The third instalment in the series, Drishyam 3 was released on 21 May 2026.